miethe/pokedex/README.md

 *   **Git:** For cloning the repository.
 *   **(Optional) Python 3.10+ and pip:** If you want to run the backend locally for development without Docker.
 *   **(Optional) Redis Client:** (`redis-cli`) for inspecting the cache directly.
+*   **Cloned Sprite Assets:** If you want to use a local copy of the Pokémon sprites, you must clone the repository into the `frontend/assets` (location is important!) directory.
+The repo is large (~1.5GB), so only recommended for production.
+You can also use the remote api instead:
+    ```bash
+    cd frontend # Navigate to frontend directory
+    mkdir -p assets
+    git clone https://github.com/PokeAPI/sprites.git ./assets/sprites
+    cd .. # Go back to project root
+    ```

 ### Installation & Setup